-Volunteers and regular visitors are required to complete this form and pass it to Gyles Longhurst DSL if they have a safeguarding concern about a child in our school.
+Volunteers and regular visitors are required to complete this form and pass it to Paul Cross DSL if they have a safeguarding concern about a child in our school.

-Full name of child Date of Birth Class/Tutor/Form Your name and position in
+Full name of child Date of Birth Class/Tutor/Form Your name and position in school

-group school
+group SCHOOL

-Nature of conc ern/disclosure
+Nature of cond cern/disclosure

 e a disclosure, what yo u saw, who else was there,

-what did the child say or do and what you said.
+what did the child say or do o and what you said.

 Time & date of incident:

-Who are you passing this in nformation to?
+Who are you passing this in Name: iformation to?

-Name:

 Position:

-rusitiuii.

-[Ensure that if there is an i [Make it clear if you have a
+[Ensure that if there is an i injury this is recorded (si ze and shane) and a ho ndy man is completed!

+[Make it clear if you have

 Your signature:

 Time form completed:

-Date.
+Date:

 Time form received by DSL:

 Action taken by DSL:

 Referred to?

 Attendance Police Just One CADS PSA Community & Other Lead Norfolk Partnerships

 Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

 Pastoral team Teacher Child Person who recorded disclosure

 Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services

-Full name: DSL Signature: Date:
+Full name: DSL Signature:

+Date: